kcudding/ecotheory.github.io/teach/density-independent.md

 * This study analyzed aquatic and terrestrial areas populated by hippos to conclude that this invasive species is substantially changing the environment by relocating nutrients from the soil to the water, resulting in cyanobacteria blooms.
 Continued unrestricted hippo population growth can then lead to water resource damage.

-* Constrains to management: Actions to manage this invasive species are complicated by the social-ecological mismatch between the scientific consensus on the ecosystem threats posed by this invasion and the public perception of the presence of hippos as being positive (eg., animal being used for touristic purposes)
+* Constrains to management: Actions to manage this invasive species are complicated by the social-ecological mismatch between the scientific consensus on the ecosystem threats posed by this invasion and the public perception of the presence of hippos as being positive (eg., animal used for touristic purposes)

 ![© Bernard Dupont, Grazing hippos, https://commons.wikimedia.org/wiki/File:Hippo_%28Hippopotamus_amphibius%29_emaciated_specimen_grazing_on_Sabie_riverbank_..._%2833321050795%29.jpg, [Creative Commons CC-BY-SA-2.0 license](https://creativecommons.org/licenses/by-sa/2.0/)](https://raw.github.com/kcudding/kcudding.github.io/main/teach/hippo2.jpg)